For Members of the U.S. Armed Forces

 - You're ineligible for a federal loan.
 You may still qualify for a private loan because such programs are not bound by the same federal restrictions.
 For example, if you are not making Satisfactory Academic Progress, are in default on a federal loan, did not respond to verification requests, are enrolled for less than 6 credits, or are ineligible for federal loans for other reasons, you may be eligible for private loans instead.

-- You are in arrears for a term prior to the current term.
+- You owe a balance from a previous academic year.
 You may be able to receive a private loan for an earlier loan period.

 Options and Restrictions